-The Whole Person may be able to help you apply for Social Security Disability Benefits, or assist you in appealing a denial for benefits.
+The Whole Person can represent you on your application for Social Security Disability Benefits, or in appealing a denial for benefits.

-If you are disabled and unable to work per Social Security Administration rules, you may qualify for Social Security Disability Benefits through the federal government.
+If you are disabled and unable to work you may qualify for Social Security Disability Benefits through the federal government.
 The application or appeals process can be an overwhelming, time consuming and difficult process.
-The experienced Benefits Specialists at The Whole Person (TWP) can help you make the process easier to understand and navigate.
+The experienced Legal Team at The Whole Person (TWP) can help you make the process easier to understand and navigate.

 It is imperative you begin building your Social Security Disability Case as soon as possible!
 Many steps within the application process are time sensitive, as mandated by the Social Security Administration.

-- Once you make your initial phone call to the TWP Benefits Specialists, they will schedule a time to meet with you in person to discuss your particular situation.
+- Once you make your initial phone call to the TWP Legal Team, they will schedule a time to meet with you in person to discuss your particular situation.
 They will ask about your medical history, work history, functioning and limitations.
 They will also provide you with a detailed list of what documentation is needed for them to further research your possible Social Security Disability claim.

-How will The Whole Person’s Benefits Specialists aid you in the Disability process?
+How will our Legal Team aid you in the Disability process?

 - We will assist you in completing the application(s) for Supplemental Security Income (SSI – Title XVI Benefits) and/or Social Security Disability Income (SSDI – Title II Benefits) and answer your questions along the way.

-- After the local Social Security Office reviews your application, they will assess your eligibility for various benefits.
-They will then forward your claim to the local office of Disability Determination Services (DDS) for the State of Missouri.
+After the local Social Security Office reviews your application, they will assess your eligibility for various benefits.
+They will then forward your claim to the local office of Disability Determination Services (DDS) for the State of Missouri or State of Kansas.
 That office will conduct a medical and vocational review, including reviewing medical records, physician statements, your work history and job demands, and information related to your functioning and limitations.
 SSA and DDS may find it necessary to send you to a physician for a consultative examination, which will be at the expense of DDS.
 Also in this process, the SSA and DDS offices will continue to send you forms to complete in a timely manner.

-- The Whole Person’s Benefits Team will aid you in understanding each form, what SSA/DDS is requesting from you, and how to efficiently relay the information requested in accordance with SSA/DDS’s deadlines.
+The Whole Person’s Legal Team will aid you in understanding each form, what SSA/DDS is requesting from you, and how to efficiently relay the information requested in accordance with SSA/DDS’s deadlines.

-- The Disability Determinations Services Office will make a recommendation of an allowance or denial of benefits based on the totality of your case review.
+The Disability Determinations Services Office will make a recommendation of an allowance or denial of benefits based on the totality of your case review.
 The Social Security Administration then makes the final decision as to if you will be allowed or denied SSI/SSDI benefits, and the onset date of those benefits.
-The Whole Person’s Benefits Specialist will help you understand this determination and the reasons stated for the decision.
+The Whole Person’s Legal Team will help you understand this determination and the reasons stated for the decision.

 Who can apply for Disability?